twimbit/Monday-Wordpress-Integration/README.md

 4. Go to `wordpress settings > Monday Integration > Integration`
 5. Copy the `API Key` and `API secret` and paste it on the monday integration page and enter site URL without / . eg https://example.com
 6. Authorize the app

-## Background

-Twimbit is a technology company giving market research.
-We use WordPress as a content publishing platform.
-But how can we manage our publications and collaborate?
-Monday.com was the answer.
-So, we set-up Monday boards with automated workflows for our use case.
-Life was meant to be a simple handshake between content publishing and content management.

-### The Problem
-Till we discovered the inefficiencies in the system.
-A lot of back and forth between Monday and WordPress in which users had to manually update things.

-### The opportunity
-Integrate with Monday API V2.
-As we built it on top of WordPress, we realized that we could extract the core and make it an open service for anyone using WordPress & Monday.

-## Introduction
-This integration lets users synchronize there WordPress site with Monday to create efficient workflows and automation.
-Monday users can synchronize posts, pages, users, comments, and taxonomies from WordPress to Monday and vice versa.
-This opens a new window of automation opportunity for publishers, content creators, or simply anyone using WordPress to create custom workflows and connect various other platforms without any additional plugin installation on WordPress.

 ## Table of Contents